-This will give you a great idea of how competitive you will be upon entering the market, whether you will require fast adjustments, and who you main competitors will be.
+This will give you a great idea of how competitive you will be upon entering the market, whether you will require fast adjustments, and who your main competitors will be.

-Using price tracking software you will be able to stay in control of your pricing strategy by receiving daily reports and price change notifications to help you stay on top of your master pricing plan.
+By using price tracking software, you can stay in control of your pricing strategy by receiving daily reports and price change notifications to help you stay on top of your master pricing plan.